joebew42/diaspora-replica/README.md

 Put in ``puppet/modules/diaspora/files/diaspora.pub`` the public key of the user that will be granted to execute commands from Capistrano.

 ### Apply Puppet configuration
 Now that your Puppet configuration is complete, you have to execute it to your production server.
 If you use vagrant configured with one of the supported providers it can be done automatically.
 If you are not able to configure vagrant, you can apply puppet in other ways.
-But this topic will not covered here.
+But this topic will be not covered here.
 See the Puppet documentation for this.

 ### capistrano/config/deploy/production.rb
 Here you have to configure the FQDN, the name of the branch used and the user of the remote server.
 If you want to specify a different git repository instead of using the official one, you have to edit the ``capistrano/config/deploy.rb``.

 ### Capistrano public key
-In order to allow Capistrano to execute commands on the remote server we need to put in ``capistrano/ssh_keys`` the private and the public keys of the user.
+In order to allow Capistrano to execute commands on the remote server you need to put in ``capistrano/ssh_keys`` the private and the public keys of the user.
 The public key should be the same of ``puppet/modules/diaspora/files/diaspora.pub``.

 ###Deploy Diaspora*
 Once you have successfully configured the server, you can deploy and start Diaspora*